xyroton/xyroton.github.io/src/blog/dactyl_manuform.md

 ![Keywell](/posts/dactyl_manuform/keywell.jpg)

 For example, on a traditional keyboard, moving your finger from the home row, which is where your fingers naturally rest on the F and J keys, to the row above (R3) requires first moving forward and then changing to a downward motion.
-On a keyboard with a keywell, these motions combine: pressing a key one row above the home row is mainly about moving your finger forward, without changing a full on downward movement.
+On a keyboard with a keywell, these motions combine: pressing a key one row above the home row is mainly about moving your finger forward, without changing to a full on downward movement.

 Additionally, the columns have different heights.
 For example, the pinky row sits higher than the ring finger to compensate for it being shorter than the other fingers.
 The columns also shift slightly forward or backward depending on the corresponding finger which adds to typing comfort.